diaspora/diaspora/pkg/ubuntu/README.md

 ## Package-oriented install for ubuntu.

-Here are some scripts to install diaspora on Ubuntu.
+Here are somediaspora-installdiaspora-install scripts to install diaspora on Ubuntu.
 They are designed to work as a first step towards packaging, but should be usable as is.

 ### Synopsis

 Bootstrap the distribution from git:
+    sudo apt-get install git
     git clone git://github.com/diaspora/diaspora.git
     cd diaspora/pkg/ubuntu